Master More JSON Schema's Subtleties

 This concludes API Design Matters articles on the subtleties of JSON Schema.
 There are more to be covered, but we’ll deal with them later as they arise in practical use.

-The examples I gave above use a ch-
+The examples I gave above use a ch- prefix for resource IDs for character resources.

 This is only valid for object properties which are not required.

-value.
+Note: This uses the string value "null" for the type name, not the JSON null value.
 This is an important distinction!
 You’ll get a schema error if you use type: null.

-allows Unicode letters, numeric digits, accent marks, a space, and punctuation, but not control characters, line separators, paragraph separators, etc.
+The regular expression pattern ^[\p{L}\[{N}\p{M}\p{Zs}\p{P}]{1,64}$ allows Unicode letters, numeric digits, accent marks, a space, and punctuation, but not control characters, line separators, paragraph separators, etc.